 - Applied Research

-The supervision experience at Health and Human Services is varied and intensive, totaling approximately 7 hours a week for Interns.
+The supervision experience at Health and Human Services is varied and intensive.
+Within supervision and seminars, there is a strong emphasis on self-reflection as it is an important element of professional and personal development.
 Interns receive 3 hours of individual supervision each week.
 In addition to individual supervision, Interns also receive one hour of weekly group/dyadic supervision.
 Interns are expected to audio and/or video record all psychotherapy sessions (with client consent) and this material is reviewed during weekly supervision meetings.

 Training Seminars & Didactics

 Interns participate in a weekly Psychotherapy Seminar.
 This seminar focuses on the theory and practice of psychotherapy with particular attention to applied family psychotherapy skills.
-The seminar is experiential and didactic including case presentations, role playing, and live supervision.
+The seminar is experiential and didactic including case presentations, family of origin genogram presentation, role playing, and live supervision.

 Multicultural Competence and Community Psychology Seminar